 Once approved, your plan will have legal force in setting out what development is acceptable in your parish and for what reasons.
 Developers and local authority planners will have to take notice of it.
 Without a Neighbourhood Plan, we as a village will have little control over any development that takes place and will receive less community funds from those developments.

-We can influence development, not stop it altogether. - Your Neighbourhood Development Plan must comply with Aylesbury Vale District Council’s Local Plan and the government’s wider policy of sustainable development.
+We can influence development, not stop it altogether. - Your Neighbourhood Development Plan must comply with Buckinghamshire Council's Aylesbury Vale Area Local Plan (VALP) and the government’s wider policy of sustainable development.
 This means that it is inevitable that some new housing will have to be built in Nash in the future.